barjin/wbr/docs/wbr-interpret/waw_definition.md

 ```
 This might make certain expressions difficult to understand again.
 Still, this might be a good tradeoff to support those for more experienced users (but will they really use those when they have the visual editor available?)
 ### Metaprogramming (state persistence)
-As mentioned earlier, the interpreter could also have some kind of internal "memory", which would allow for more specific conditions.
+As mentioned earlier, the interpreter could also have some kind of an internal "memory", which would allow for more specific conditions.
 Some of those could be e.g.
 ```javascript
 where: {
 	"$after": "login" // login being a "name" of another knowledge bit